github-pfeifer-syscon-de/calcpp/README.md

 Issues:
 * The parsing doesn't support grouping separators
   (and they are missing in output as well).
+* on 14.10.25 there was a schema change so this needs to be instelled before testing...

 To build on (Lin)ux use (as a prerequisite genericImg is required):
 <pre>